-- The headline warms up the visitor by giving them a peek into what your service can do.
+- The headline gives them a peek into what your offer.

-- The image adds visual appeal and often shows the product or service in action.
+- The image adds visual appeal and sometimes shows the product or service in action.

 - The form collects the visitor’s information.

 - The CTA button tells visitors how to redeem the offer and what to expect next.